-The Summer Short Course in Heritage Conservation offer clusters of lecture and field-based learning sessions about the fundamentals of the discipline in an intensive two-week format.
-Taught by a team of practicing professionals in fields ranging from conservation and engineering to economics and law, the course also includes visits to historic sites, such as the Gamble and Freeman Houses, the laboratories of the Getty Conservation Institute, and current rehabilitation projects.
-Designed for those interested in a career change, city officials needing to brush up on the basics, or students interested in learning more about the field, the Summer Short Course can be taken in sections or as a complete for-credit course.
+The 2021 Summer Short Course in Heritage Conservation offers clusters of online lecture sessions about the fundamentals of the discipline in an intensive three-week format.
+Taught by a team of practicing professionals in fields ranging from conservation and engineering to economics and law, the course is designed for those interested in a career change, city officials needing to brush up on the basics, or for prospective students interested in learning more about the field.
+The Summer Short Course can be taken in sections or as a complete for-credit course.

 This intensive program introduces the principles and practice of historic preservation/heritage conservation in the United States and abroad.
 Classes are taught by noted experts from Southern California and can be taken as individual topic seminars or as a whole series.
-In addition to examining the history and philosophy of the conservation movement, lectures and field trips to historic sites throughout the Los Angeles area introduce participants to a broad range of legal, economic, aesthetic, and technical issues associated with the documentation, conservation, and interpretation of historic structures, landscapes, and communities.
-Sites to be visited and studied include the 1924 Frank Lloyd Wright Freeman House, historic downtown Los Angeles, The Getty Conservation Institute, and more!
+In addition to examining the history and philosophy of the conservation movement, lectures introduce participants to a broad range of legal, economic, aesthetic, and technical issues associated with the documentation, conservation, and interpretation of historic structures, landscapes, and communities.

 Trudi Sandmeier – Director, USC Graduate Programs in Heritage Conservation

 Vinayak Bharne – Director of Design, Moule & Polyzoides Architects and Urbanists; Adjunct Associate Professor, USC

 Ken Bernstein – Manager, Office of Historic Resources, City of Los Angeles